 Roll the cookie dough between 2 sheets of parchment paper.
-Lightly dust parchment with flour to prevent cookie dough from sticking.
-On each side of parchment sheet place one rolling guide.
-I used painters sticks (1/8 inch/3mm thick) from a hardware store.
-If you roll it out thicker your cookies will be thicker, that’s all.
+Lightly dust the parchment with flour to prevent cookie dough from sticking.
+On each side of the parchment sheet, place one rolling guide.
+I used painter’s sticks (1/8 inch/3mm thick) from a hardware store.
+If you roll it out thicker, your cookies will be thicker.

 When rolling out cookie dough for gingerbread house panels I like to use a large rolling pin (20 inch long).
 This way I can roll out wide and long piece of cookie dough at once.
 It allows me to cut out more house panels from one piece of cookie dough.

-Remove top layer of parchment, leaving bottom parchment.
-With a pastry brush dust off flour residue from the cookie dough.
-Cut out large house panels first.
-Such as front and back, roof and sides.
+Remove the top layer of parchment, leaving the bottom parchment.
+Use a pastry brush to dust off flour residue from the cookie dough.
+Cut out large house panels first: front and back, roof and sides.

-Remove scraps and slide parchment with house cut outs onto a baking sheet.
-After you remove scraps don’t handle large cut outs.
-As it can mishape cookies.
+Remove scraps and slide parchment with house cut-outs onto a baking sheet.
+After you gather scraps, don’t handle large cut outs, shapes can easily get mishaped.

 GINGERBREAD HOUSE COOKIE CUTTERS AND TEMPLATES